QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 QR Decomposition
 ----------------

-:ref:`Previously <qr_decomposition>`, we learned about applications of the QR application to solving the linear least squares.
+:ref:`Previously <qr_decomposition>`, we learned about applications of the QR decomposition to solving the linear least squares.

 While in principle, the solution to the least-squares problem

 .. math::

     \min_x \| Ax -b \|^2

 is :math:`x = (A'A)^{-1}A'b`, in practice note that :math:`A'A` becomes dense and calculating the inverse is rarely a good idea.

 The QR decomposition is a decomposition :math:`A = Q R` where :math:`Q` is an orthogonal matrix (i.e. :math:`Q'Q = Q Q' = I`) and :math:`R` is
-a upper triangular matrix.
+an upper triangular matrix.

 Given the  :ref:`previous derivation <qr_decomposition>` we showed that we can write the least squares problem as the solution to